Learning Reward Functions for Robotic Manipulation by Observing Humans: Abstract

 \section{Abstract}

 Observing a human demonstrator manipulate objects provides a rich, scalable and inexpensive source of data for learning robotic policies.
 However, transferring skills from human videos to a robotic manipulator poses several challenges, not least a difference in action and observation spaces.
 In this work, we use unlabeled videos of humans solving a wide range of manipulation tasks to learn a task-agnostic reward function for robotic manipulation policies.
 Thanks to the diversity of this training data, the learned reward function sufficiently generalizes to image observations from a previously unseen robot embodiment and environment to provide a meaningful prior for directed exploration in reinforcement learning.
-The learned rewards are based on distances to a goal in an embedding space learned using a time-contrastive objective.
+We propose two methods for scoring states relative to a goal image: through direct temporal regression, and through distances in an embedding space obtained with time-contrastive learning.
 By conditioning the function on a goal image, we are able to reuse one model across a variety of tasks.
 Unlike prior work on leveraging human videos to teach robots, our method, Human Offline Learned Distances (HOLD) requires neither a priori data from the robot environment, nor a set of task-specific human demonstrations, nor a predefined notion of correspondence across morphologies, yet it is able to accelerate training of several manipulation tasks on a simulated robot arm compared to using only a sparse reward obtained from task completion.